 With the exception of applicants admitted directly to a PhD program, applicants to doctoral programs are expected to hold a master's degree in the relevant discipline.
 Applicants with a prior master's degree, but with deficits (i.e., no MPH or lack of master's level discipline courses for a PhD) may be admitted with the conditions of completing required leveling courses.
 Once a student has completed the required leveling courses listed in the admissions letter, with a grade of at least a "B," the conditions will be removed from the student's record.
-Conditions must be met prior to the preliminary examination.
+Conditions must be met by the timeline mentioned in the admissions letter.
 Students who fail to complete the conditions will be discontinued from the doctoral program.
-Credit hours toward a doctoral degree program's graduation requirements begin to accrue at the time of enrollment in the degree program as follows:
+Credit hours toward a doctoral degree program's graduation requirement begin to accrue at the time of enrollment in the degree program as follows: